 - The clarity in the message: The message to be transferred should be clear, practical accurate and without any ambiguity.

 - Communication of organizational philosophy: Efforts have to be made in a planned way to sensitize people with organizational philosophy.
-It should be properly communicated to its employees so that they give proper attention to their day to day communication.
+It should be properly communicated to its employees so that they give proper attention to their day-to-day communication.

-- Flat organizational structure: The organization should have a clear cut and simple organizational structure.
+- Flat organizational structure: The organization should have a clear-cut and simple organizational structure.
 The tall hierarchical structure should be removed, and it should be changed to a flat structure to avoid excessive control of information.
 Wrong information to be transferred to anyone in the organization will prove detrimental.
 Proper redesign of organizational structure will reduce the status gap.
 The status effect can occur when one person is considerably higher in the hierarchy than another.

 - Division of labour: There should be proper division of labour between the persons to reduce information overload and prevent delay in information transfer.

 - Organization policies: The organization should formulate its policies in such a way that it will give full advantage to all members of the organization.
 It should be flexible and easy to implement.
 While the organization’s goal must be clear, everyone must know about his position, his right in organizational communication.
-The network has to be fully developed so that no such type of barriers exists.
+The network has to be fully developed so that no such type of barrier exists.
 Moreover, there should be consistency when message a passed from sender to receiver.
 One should not introduce his view in the message.
 It must be clear and understood by everyone easily.
-Timeline in the message should be there.
-If it is not passed in time, such message will be of no use.
+The timeline in the message should be there.
+If it is not passed in time, such a message will be of no use.

 - Minimize semantic problem: People use either the same word in different ways or different words in the same way.
 One will be surprised to know that there are 15 different meanings of the word ‘charge’ in the English language.
 They also occur when people use jargons or professional shorthand which they expect others to understand, or language which is outside the other’s vocabulary.